 At Clayhall Osteopath we offer a wealth of experience, treatment options and specialist therapy equipment for dealing with back pain disorders within our clinics.

 Whenever possible and appropriate we will offer the highest quality hands-on treatment but just in case we can’t help you in-house we will likely know the right specialist or center to recommend / refer to if you need a specialist opinion or scan.

-This is made possible by virtue of the close working relationships we have established of with several of London’s leading pain doctors, radiologists and surgeons.
+This is made possible under the close working relationships we have established off with several of London’s leading pain doctors, radiologists and surgeons.

 Sources of neck pain can range from simple muscular strains requiring remedial massage to more degenerative conditions such as Facet joint and ligament problems that require additional treatment and advice.
 Common causes are trauma from whiplash injuries or problems may arise due to poor posture related such as in “text neck”.
 The key to successful treatment is identifying and treating the pain source, as well as the factors that have led to its formation.